ZJU-PL/lotus/docs/source/user_guide/troubleshooting.rst

 **Q: Can I integrate Lotus into my own tool?**

 A: Yes!
-See :doc:`api_reference` for programmatic usage.
+See :doc:`../developer/api_reference` for programmatic usage.

 Analysis Questions
 ~~~~~~~~~~~~~~~~~~